jortel/gofer/README.md

 The gofer core agent is a python daemon (service) that provides infrastructure for exposing a remote API and for running Recurring Actions.
 The APIs contributed by plugins are accessible by Remote Method Invocation (RMI).
-The transport for RMI is AMQP using the [QPID](http://qpid.apache.org) message broker.
+The transport for RMI is AMQP using a message broker.
 Actions are also provided by plugins and are executed at the specified interval.

 License: LGPLv2